kubernetes/community/elections/steering/2024/README.md

 itself with too many representatives it is up to those individuals to come to a consensus on who should serve on the committee.

+Note: to quickly check if you are an eligible voter you can look your GitHub username up in [this yaml file](https://github.com/kubernetes/community/blob/master/elections/steering/2024/voters.yaml).

 ### Voter exception

 We *explicitly* believe that the above heuristic will be inaccurate